-Welcome to the Kellogg Community College Early Childhood Education Program.
-The Kellogg Community College Early Childhood Education Program is nationally accredited by the National Associate for the Education of Young children (NAEYC).
+Welcome to the Kellogg Community College Early Childhood Education (ECE) Program.
+The Kellogg Community College (KCC) ECE Program is nationally accredited by the National Associate for the Education of Young children (NAEYC).
 We look forward to including you as a new student in the best Early Childhood Education Program in this area.
 Early Childhood is a fascinating and dynamic career.
 We offer several education training options which include:

 - Associate Degree in Applied Science in Early Childhood Education